 The domestic and non-domestic Renewable Heat Incentive closed to new applications on 31st March 2022 and was replaced with the Boiler Upgrade Scheme

 The details of this scheme were made public by the UK government in April 2014 for England, Scotland and Wales.
 The Renewable Heat Incentive has two schemes:

 - Domestic RHI.
 This is tax-free.
 It consists of a subsidy that is payable every quarter for 7 years.

 - Non-Domestic RHI.
 This is a subsidy that is payable in 20 years.

 These two plans have separate tariffs as well as different joining conditions, rules, and application processes.
 Every year the tariff rate changes to adjust to the retail Price Index.
 This happens on the first of April.
 OFGEM is responsible for the administration of both programmes.

-If you want to join the RHI scheme, a domestic energy performance certificate is required.
+If you want to join the RHI scheme (closed to new applications on 31st March 2022 and replaced with the Boiler Upgrade Scheme), a domestic energy performance certificate is required.
 What this certificate does is offer information regarding the energy use of a household, and also allows for recommendations on how to reduce energy and save money to be made.

 Want to Know More?